Kazhdan projections, random walks and ergodic theorems: Introduction

 \end{theorem} \begin{proof} Since $\mathcal{P}_\pi = \int_X f \, d\nu$, the assertion follows from Theorem \ref{theorem in intro: spectral gaps and projections} (or, more precisely, from Theorem \ref{theorem: spectral gap to markov<1 estimate}). \end{proof}

 Theorem \ref{t2} becomes very concrete in certain cases.
 When $G$ has property $(T)$ and $E=\RR$, we obtain a uniform quantitative ergodic theorem for \emph{all} probability preserving actions of $G$ and for any fixed $1<p<\infty$, see Theorem \ref{theorem: quantitative mean ergodic theorem for Kazhdan groups}.
 Another case is when $G=SL_3(F)$ for $F$ a non-archimedean local field.
 It follows from \cite{lafforgue-duke} that for any uniformly convex $E$ and any $1<p<\infty$ the family of isometric representations of $G$ on $L_p(X,\nu;E)$ has a spectral gap.
-Consequently, the above theorem holds for such $G$ and any fixed $E$ and $p$ as above.
+Consequently, the above theorem holds for such $G$ and any fixed $E$ and $p$ as above. \endcomment

-Another type of problems to which Theorem \ref{theorem in intro: spectral gaps and projections} can be applied are \emph{shrinking target problems}, which ask how often does a typical orbit of an action hit a sequence of shrinking subsets.
-This problem for orbits of cyclic (or uniparameter) groups in locally symmetric spaces, and for shrinking sequences of neighborhoods of a cusp, has been thoroughly investigated and answered by Sullivan \cite{sullivan:log} and Kleinbock and Margulis \cite{kleinbock-margulis:log}.
-The latter formulated the problem of finding similar results for shrinking sequences of neighborhoods of a point.
-Although some estimates are known in the case of rank 1 locally symmetric spaces, the problem is completely open in the case of higher rank.
+Ergodic theory is a natural setting in which Theorem \ref{theorem in intro: spectral gaps and projections} can be applied.
+We use the theorem to investigate \emph{shrinking target problems}, which ask how often does a typical orbit of an action hit a sequence of shrinking subsets.
+This problem for orbits of cyclic (or uniparameter) groups in locally symmetric spaces, and for shrinking sequences of neighborhoods of a cusp, has been thoroughly investigated and answered in \cite{sullivan:log , kleinbock-margulis:log}.
+In the latter paper was formulated the problem of finding similar results for shrinking sequences of neighborhoods of a point.
+The case of rank 1 locally symmetric spaces has been settled \cite{sullivan:log,maucourant}, but the problem remains open in the case of higher rank.
 Theorem \ref{theorem in intro: spectral gaps and projections} allows to provide quantitative estimates in terms of random walks for the behavior of an ergodic action of a group with property $(T)$ with respect to a shrinking target.
-For instance, we have the following theorem (we refer to Section \ref{section: shrinking targets} for details, stronger statements and other corollaries). \begin{theorem}[see Theorem \ref{thm:RW}] Let $G$ be a locally compact group, and $\Gamma $ a lattice in it.
+For instance, we have the following theorem (see Section \ref{sec:ergodic}).

+\begin{theorem}[see Theorem \ref{thm:RW}] Let $G$ be a locally compact group, and $\Gamma $ a lattice in it.
 Let $\set{\Omega_n}$ be a sequence of measurable subsets in $G/\Gamma$.

 Assume that a locally compact group $\Lambda$ with property $(T)$ acts ergodically on $G/\Gamma$.
 Let $\mu$ be a probability measure on $\Lambda$ admissible with respect to some Kazhdan set, and let $X_n$ be the random variable representing the $n$-th step of the random walk defined by $\mu$. \begin{enumerate} \item If $\sum_n \nu (\Omega _n)$ is finite then for almost every $x\in G/\Gamma$